Resilience-Biomarkers-for-Aquaculture/Cvirg_Pmarinus_RNAseq/analyses/Study1and5ThreeWay/two_step_gene_expression_classifier/README.md

 # Two-Step Gene Expression Classifier

 This directory contains scripts for conducting a two-step gene expression classifier analysis, primarily focused on panel gene selection.
-For further exploration, it includes a script for building a concrete classifier using the genes identified for the panel, and examining the variability.
+For further exploration, it includes a script for plotting gene counts for the identified panel genes, and a script for building a concrete classifier using those genes.
 The recommended workflow and dependencies between scripts are described below.

 ## Workflow